ftanguy45/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Custom issue teUser storymplate
+name: User Story
-about: THis template is for creating user story
+about: This template is for creating user story
 title: ''
 labels: ''
 assignees: ''